-- 1. In order to avoid fragmentation across the Union, the Commission shall adopt an implementing act detailing the modalities for the establishment, development, implementation, operation and supervision of the AI regulatory sandboxes.
-The implementing act shall include common principles on the following issues: - (a) eligibility and selection for participation in the AI regulatory sandbox; - (b) procedure for the application, participation, monitoring, exiting from and termination of the AI regulatory sandbox, including the sandbox plan and the exit report; - (c) the terms and conditions applicable to the participants.
+- In order to avoid fragmentation across the Union, the Commission shall adopt implementing acts specifying the detailed arrangements for the establishment, development, implementation, operation and supervision of the AI regulatory sandboxes.
+The implementing acts shall include common principles on the following issues: - (a) eligibility and selection criteria for participation in the AI regulatory sandbox; - (b) procedures for the application, participation, monitoring, exiting from and termination of the AI regulatory sandbox, including the sandbox plan and the exit report; - (c) the terms and conditions applicable to the participants.